cthoyt/cthoyt.github.io/_posts/2021-09-28-prefix-glossary.md

 A more detailed explanation on the difference between URLs, URIs, and IRIs can be found [here](https://fusion.cs.uni-jena.de/fusion/2016/11/18/iri-uri-url-urn-and-their-differences/).

-For a given controlled vocabulary like ChEBI, URIs can usually be constructed given two parts:
+For a given semantic space like ChEBI, URIs can usually be constructed given two parts:

 1. A **URI prefix** (in red)
 2. A local identifier (in orange)

-All URIs from the same controlled vocabulary have the same URI prefix (in red), but a different local identifier (in orange).
+All URIs from the same semantic space have the same URI prefix (in red), but a different local identifier (in orange).
 Here's an example, using the ChEBI local identifier for [alsterpaullone](https://www.ebi.ac.uk/chebi/searchId.do?chebiId=CHEBI:138488):

 <span style="color:red">https://www.ebi.ac.uk/chebi/searchId.do?chebiId=CHEBI:</span><span style="color:orange">138488</span>

-There may be potentially many URI prefixes corresponding to the same controlled vocabulary and therefore many URIs describing the same entity.
+There may be potentially many URI prefixes corresponding to the same semantic space and therefore many URIs describing the same entity.
 For example, ChEBI also serves images with:

 <span style="color:red">https://www.ebi.ac.uk/chebi/displayImage.do?defaultImage=true&imageIndex=0&chebiId=</span><span style="color:orange">138488</span>